Research Robots Humanoid Applications Industries Technology Contact

 Are Omni wheels better for specific layouts?

-Omni wheels are ideal for 3-wheel "Kiwi" drives (triangular shape) or H-drives (5 wheels).
-These configurations are often cheaper than Mecanum because the wheels themselves are simpler to make, but the non-rectangular chassis shape can be harder to integrate into square environments like warehouses.
+Omni wheels are perfect for 3-wheel "Kiwi" drives (triangular layout) or H-drives (5 wheels).
+They're often cheaper than Mecanum since the wheels are simpler to build, though the funky chassis shape can be tricky in square spaces like warehouses.

 How much maintenance do these wheels require?